Modafinil: Smart Drug For Decision Fatigue Or Workaholic Crutch

-Modafinil can reduce the effectiveness of hormonal contraceptives - both estrogen and progestogen-containing oral and implantable products, by interfering with the enzymes that convert the hormones into their active form.
+Modafinil can reduce the effectiveness of hormonal contraceptives by interfering with the enzymes that convert these hormones into their active form.

 Rarely, life-threatening rashes have occurred with modafinil, including Stevens-Johnson Syndrome (SJS) and drug-induced hypersensitivity syndrome (DRESS).
 Most reactions are probably allergy related.
 Seek urgent treatment if you develop any signs of a rash or other allergic-type reactions (such as facial swelling, difficulty breathing).

 Although modafinil has been around for over 20 years, experts are not sure how long-term use affects the brain.
 Some are concerned about chronic sleep deprivation, future ability to sleep, increased antisocial tendencies and a suppressing of emotions, as well as problems coming off the drug.